prossel/Unity-FPS-counter/README.md

 ## Installation

-* Download .unitypackage file
+* Download latest .unitypackage file from [https://github.com/prossel/Unity-FPS-counter/releases](https://github.com/prossel/Unity-FPS-counter/releases)
 * Add to your unity project
-* Drag the `FPS Counter/FPS Counter` prefab file to your scene
+* Drag the `FPS Counter/Prefabs/FPS Counter` prefab file to your scene
 * Place it where you want in your scene

 or

-* Add the FPSCounter component to any TextMeshPro text
+* Add the `FPS Counter/Scripts/FPSCounter` component to any TextMeshPro text

 ## History